DMDcoin/dmdv4migration/docs/main.md

 The ClaimContract invalidates the entitelment during the claim process.
 This ensures no one is able to claim the same entitlement twice.
-It is done by setting the Balance of the DMDv3 address to zero.
+It is done by setting the balance of the entitlement for the DMDv3 address to zero.

 ## Deployment